Richard Phillips (merchant mariner): Maersk Alabama hijacking

 On April 8, the destroyer and the frigate were dispatched to the Gulf of Aden in response to the hostage situation, and reached Maersk Alabama early on April 9.
+A standoff began between the Bainbridge and the pirates in the Maersk Alabama lifeboat, where they continued to hold Phillips hostage.
+Muse agreed to leave the lifeboat to negotiate with Navy officials on board the Bainbridge, leaving his three fellow pirates on the lifeboat with Phillips.
 Maersk Alabama then departed from the area with an armed escort, towards its original destination of the port of Mombasa.
 On Saturday, April 11, Maersk Alabama arrived in Mombasa, still under U.S. military escort.
 Captain Larry Aasheim then assumed command.
 Aasheim had previously been captain of the Maersk Alabama until Richard Phillips relieved him eight days prior to the pirate attack.
 An 18-man marine security team was on board.
 The U.S. Federal Bureau of Investigation secured the ship as a crime scene.

 Phillips was held captive in the lifeboat by Somali pirates for five days.

-On April 9, a standoff began between the Bainbridge and the pirates in the Maersk Alabama lifeboat, where they continued to hold Phillips hostage.
-Muse agreed to leave the lifeboat to negotiate with Navy officials on board the Bainbridge, leaving his three fellow pirates on the lifeboat with Phillips.

-On Sunday, April 12, Bainbridge captain Commander Frank Castellano concluded that Phillips' life was in immediate danger, based on reports that a pirate was pointing an AK-47 at his back.
+On Sunday, April 12, Bainbridge captain Commander Frank Castellano concluded that Phillips's life was in immediate danger, based on reports that a pirate was pointing an AK-47 at his back.

 On Castellano's order, U.S. Navy marksmen from DEVGRU, commonly known as SEAL Team Six, deployed on Bainbridges fantail, opened fire and killed the three pirates with bullets to the head.
 Phillips was rescued.
 One of the pirates was named Ali Aden Elmi, another's last name was Hamac, and the third remains unidentified.
 Muse was taken into custody aboard the Bainbridge.
-He later pleaded guilty to hijacking, kidnapping and hostage-taking charges and was sentenced to over 33 years in federal prison.
+He later pleaded guilty to hijacking, kidnapping, and hostage-taking charges and was sentenced to over 33 years in federal prison.

-Phillips returned to sea fourteen months after the pirate attack, sailing as Master of the vehicle carrier M/V Green Bay until his retirement was announced by the International Organization of Masters, Mates and Pilots in October 2014.
+Phillips returned to sea fourteen months after the pirate attack, sailing as Master of the vehicle carrier M/V Green Bay until his retirement was announced by the International Organization of Masters, Mates, and Pilots in October 2014, approximately one year after the release of the film Captain Phillips.